tdunning/Tutorials/_docs/basic_features/Transitional_Flat_Plate.md

 %
 % Free-stream viscosity (1.853E-5 Ns/m^2 (air), 0.798E-3 Ns/m^2 (water))
 FREESTREAM_VISCOSITY= 1.8e-05
 ```

-As it can be calculated, the Reynolds number for Schubauer&Klebanoff test case is 3.34e6 for a flat plate of 1 meters.
+The Reynolds number for the Schubauer & Klebanoff test case is 3.34e6 for 1 meter long flat plate.
 However, in this test case, the length of the flat plate is 1.5 meters.
 Thus, in the configuration file `REYNOLDS_LENGTH = 1.0` and `REF_AREA= 1.5` are specified.

 ### Running SU2